 Whether in a skilled trade or agriculture, man expected remuneration and expected to earn a profit.
 In this there was pride in self-sufficiency and honor in labor.
 Since men engaged in commerce freely–in consensual contracts–and individually, most communities did not need the interference of government to conduct their affairs.

-Self-preservation, Locke said, was the very definition of “reasonable behavior.”
+Self-preservation, John Locke said, was the very definition of “reasonable behavior.”
 Self-preservation then, of necessity, requires the right to work and to keep the profits—whether material or currency—of that work, so one could provide the essentials of life.
 To that right could be extended the rights of property ownership, though Locke extended this right to mean more than simply material things.
 It extended to whatever a man possessed—his faculties, his abilities, his thoughts—that which he produced himself, whether with his hand, mind, or conscience.

 He had the right to use these things however he wished in his pursuit of self-preservation, so long as he did not harm to his neighbor.
 As part of a community, he could enter mutually beneficial economic exchanges with others also engaged in those same individual pursuits.

-The right to keep the fruits of his labor and freely engage in mutually beneficial economic exchanges without excessive government interference—as Tocqueville had observed—was instrumental to America’s success, Reagan said.
+The right to keep the fruits of his labor and freely engage in mutually beneficial economic exchanges without excessive government interference—as Tocqueville had observed—was instrumental to America’s success, Ronald Reagan had said.
 The belief that government should somehow be the primary recipient of what individual citizens earned was contrary to our founding principles and the God-given rights of men.